 Unlike Windows 7 products, there are no external, visual indicators of the Product ID or Windows version for which the computer is licensed.
 Instead, the Product ID is recorded in the computer firmware.
 Whenever a Windows 8.1 or Windows 10 product is installed, the installation program checks the computer firmware for a valid, matching Product ID to complete the activation.

 In some cases, an earlier Windows version might be preinstalled under the terms of the Windows 8.1 Pro or Windows 10 Pro license downgrade rights.

 Features

-This topic provides information about the computer features.
+This topic lists the features of your computer.

 Microprocessor